ashwani3022/Html-css-Beginner-Hackotober/README.md

-# Html-css-Beginner-I am working on my blog ,Getting some problem in adding the img in the page ,pls help me if you can
+# Html-css-Beginner-I am working on my blog ,You Can give your contribution,Let's get started with open source
+#hackotober